tenox7/stc/README.md

 tab) or in `config.xml` file.

-If you place `stc` binary in the Syncthing home folder or specify `--homedir` flag, it will try to obtain the right values in `config.xml`.
+If you place `stc` binary in the Syncthing home folder or specify `--homedir` flag, it will try to obtain the right values from `config.xml`.

 API Key can also be specified by `APIKEY` environmental variable.